vanutp/potato_launcher/docs/setting-up/launcher.md

 # Launcher configuration

-Currently, the only supported deployment method is GitHub Actions, as it's the easiest way to build for Windows and macOS.
+Currently, the only supported deployment method is GitHub Actions, as it's the easiest way to build for all OSes.

 Start by forking the https://github.com/Petr1Furious/potato_launcher repository.